ShaileshDhama/Credit-Card-Fraud-Detection/README.md

 ##### c.Support Vector Machine-Based Anomaly Detection:

 A support vector machine is another effective technique for detecting anomalies.
 A SVM is typically associated with supervised learning, but there are extensions (OneClassCVM, for instance) that can be used to identify anomalies as an unsupervised problems (in which training data are not labeled).
 The algorithm learns a soft boundary in order to cluster the normal data instances using the training set, and then, using the testing instance, it tunes itself to identify the abnormalities that fall outside the learned region.
 Depending on the use case, the output of an anomaly detector could be numeric scalar values for filtering on domain-specific thresholds or textual labels (such as binary/multi labels).

 In this jupyter notebook we are going to take the credit card fraud detection as the case study for understanding this concept in detail using the following Anomaly Detection Techniques namely

-##### Isolation Forest Anomaly Detection Algorithm:
+    1.Isolation Forest Anomaly Detection Algorithm
+    2.Density-Based Anomaly Detection (Local Outlier Factor)Algorithm
+    3.Support Vector Machine Anomaly Detection Algorithm

+### Problem Statement:

-Density-Based Anomaly Detection (Local Outlier Factor)Algorithm Support Vector Machine Anomaly Detection Algorithm Credit Card Fraud Detection Problem Statement: The Credit Card Fraud Detection Problem includes modeling past credit card transactions with the knowledge of the ones that turned out to be fraud.
+The Credit Card Fraud Detection Problem includes modeling past credit card transactions with the knowledge of the ones that turned out to be fraud.
 This model is then used to identify whether a new transaction is fraudulent or not.
 Our aim here is to detect 100% of the fraudulent transactions while minimizing the incorrect fraud classifications.

 ### Dataset :